Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 - *winString* - The new winString value to use or the original passed into the hook
 - *roleString* - The new roleString value to use or the original passed into the hook

+**TTTHUDInfoPaint(client, labelX, labelY)** - Called after player information such as role, health, and ammo and equipment information such as radar cooldown and disguiser activation are drawn on the screen.
+Used to write additional persistent text on the screen for player reference.\
+*Realm:* Client\
+*Added in:* 1.3.1\
+*Parameters:*
+- *client* - The local player
+- *labelX* - The X value representing the correct indentation from the left side of the screen to add information
+- *labelY* - The Y value representing the first clear space to add information

 **TTTKarmaGiveReward(ply, reward, victim)** - Called before a player is rewarded with karma.
 Used to block a player's karma reward.\
 *Realm:* Server\
 *Added in:* 1.2.7\